Hunter Biden enters surprise guilty plea to avoid tax trial months after his gun conviction

-LOS ANGELES — (AP) — Hunter Biden pleaded guilty to federal tax charges Thursday in a surprise move that allows President Joe Biden's family to avoid having to endure another likely embarrassing and painful criminal trial of the president's son.
+LOS ANGELES — (AP) — Hunter Biden pleaded guilty to federal tax charges Thursday in a surprise move that spares President Joe Biden and his family another likely embarrassing and painful criminal trial of the president’s son.

-The president’s son was already facing potential prison time after his June conviction in a trial that aired unflattering and salacious details about his struggles with a crack cocaine addiction.
+The president’s son was already facing potential prison time after his June conviction on felony gun charges in a trial that aired unflattering and salacious details about his struggles with a crack cocaine addiction.
+The tax trial was expected to showcase more potentially lurid evidence as well as details about Hunter Biden’s foreign business dealings, which Republicans have seized on to try to paint the Biden family as corrupt.

-While President Joe Biden’s decision to drop out of the 2024 presidential election lessened the potential political implications of the tax case, the trial was expected to carry a heavy emotional toll for the president in the final months of his five-decade long political career.
+Although President Joe Biden’s decision to drop out of the 2024 presidential election muted the potential political implications of the tax case, the trial was expected to carry a heavy emotional toll for the president in the final months of his five-decade political career.

+“Enough is enough,” defense attorney Abbe Lowell told the judge before Hunter Biden entered his plea.
+“Mr. Biden is prepared, because of the public and private interest, to proceed today and finish this.”

+Hunter Biden quickly responded “guilty” as the judge read out each of the nine counts.
+The charges carry up to 17 years behind bars, but federal sentencing guidelines are likely to call for a much shorter sentence.
+Sentencing is set for Dec.
+16.

-A prosecutor urged U.S. District Judge Mark Scarsi to reject the proposed plea, saying that Hunter Biden "is not entitled to plead guilty on special terms that apply only to him.”
+Prosecutors said they objected to such a plea, telling the judge that Hunter Biden “is not entitled to plead guilty on special terms that apply only to him.”

 “Hunter Biden is not innocent.
 Hunter Biden is guilty,” prosecutor Leo Wise said.